NeuroJSON/zmat/README.rst

 please install gcc, MATLAB and GNU Octave and add the paths to these utilities to the system PATH environment variable.

-To compile zmat, you may choose one of the two methods:
+To compile zmat, you may choose one of the three methods:

 Method 1: please open MATLAB or Octave, and run the below commands